connervieira/HomeIndex/README.md

 ### Configurable

 Home Index is extremely configurable, and uses a web front-end to make configuration as easy as possible.
+Administrators can update their Home Index instance's settings from anywhere.

 ### Searchable